Liu-Cheng/graph-database-accel-survey/README.md

 - Andreas Beckmann, Ulrich Meyer and David, Veith, "An Implementation of I/O-Efficient Dynamic Breadth-First Search Using Level-Aligned Hierarchical Clustering", 21st Annual European Symposium of Algorithms (ESA), 2013.

+- Sabeur Aridhi, Alberto Montresor, and Yannis Velegrakis.
+2016.
+BLADYG: A Novel Block-Centric Framework for the Analysis of Large Dynamic Graphs.
+In Proceedings of the ACM Workshop on High Performance Graph Processing (HPGP '16).
+ACM, New York, NY, USA

+- Yuze Chi, Guohao Dai, Yu Wang, Guangyu Sun, Guoliang Li, Huazhong Yang, "NXgraph: An Efficient Graph Processing System on a Single Machine", CoRR, 2015

+- Junwhan Ahn, Sungpack Hong, Sungjoo Yoo, Onur Mutlu, and Kiyoung Choi.
+2015.
+A scalable processing-in-memory accelerator for parallel graph processing.
+In Proceedings of the 42nd Annual International Symposium on Computer Architecture (ISCA '15).
+ACM, New York, NY, USA, 105-117.

+- Sengupta, Dipanjan, et al. "Graphin: An online high performance incremental graph processing framework."
+European Conference on Parallel Processing.
+Springer International Publishing, 2016.

+- Xirogiannopoulos, Konstantinos, Udayan Khurana, and Amol Deshpande.
+"GraphGen: exploring interesting graphs in relational data."
+Proceedings of the VLDB Endowment 8.12 (2015): 2032-2035.

+- Khayyat, Zuhair, et al. "Mizan: a system for dynamic load balancing in large-scale graph processing."
+Proceedings of the 8th ACM European Conference on Computer Systems.
+ACM, 2013.

+- Doekemeijer, Niels, and Ana Lucia Varbanescu.
+"A survey of parallel graph processing frameworks."
+Delft University of Technology (2014).

+- Steinbauer, Matthias, and Gabriele Anderst-Kotsis.
+"DynamoGraph: A Distributed System for Large-scale, Temporal Graph Processing, its Implementation and First Observations."
+Proceedings of the 25th International Conference Companion on World Wide Web.
+International World Wide Web Conferences Steering Committee, 2016.

+- Steinbauer, Matthias, and Gabriele Anderst-Kotsis.
+"DynamoGraph: extending the Pregel paradigm for large-scale temporal graph processing."
+International Journal of Grid and Utility Computing 7.2 (2016): 141-151.

+- Anand Padmanabha Iyer, Li Erran Li, Tathagata Das, and Ion Stoica.
+2016.
+Time-evolving graph processing at scale.
+In Proceedings of the Fourth International Workshop on Graph Data Management Experiences and Systems (GRADES '16).
+ACM, New York, NY, USA

 ### Graph Compression
 - Zhou, Fang.
 "Graph compression."
 Department of Computer Science and Helsinki Institute for Information Technology HIIT (2015): 1-12.